lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - One of the technical challenges of having billions of devices deployed worldwide is the ability to manage them
 - There are a wide variety of different systems tat implement different standards for interaction.
 As a result, there is an interoperability challenge with the system.
 - `With the massive growth of data`, new data information security problems have been `emerging`
+- This requires multiple types of data that can exist in many different forms and use a diverse set of standards.
+- This vital information as a result becomes difficult and costly to access and `decipher`(interpret/understand).

 ## Current state